-As set forth in the sworn statements, the Plaintiff made several inquiries between May 19, 2006 and February 2, 2007, to the Claiborne County Circuit Clerk's office to inquire about obtaining trial dates in that case for the remaining Plaintiff Brenda Roberts and to find out whether an order had come down by the Court dismissing Via, Rigdon, Kirkland, and White without prejudice in accord with the Supreme Court mandate issued May 18, 2006.
-[Id. at 182-86].
-The Plaintiff also made inquiries during this time period
+As set forth in the sworn statements, the Plaintiff (through counsel) made several inquiries between May 19, 2006 and February 2, 2007, to the Claiborne County Circuit Clerk's office to inquire about obtaining trial dates in that case for the remaining Plaintiff Brenda Roberts and to find out whether an order had come down by the Court dismissing Via, Rigdon, Kirkland, and White without prejudice in accord with the Supreme Court mandate issued May 18, 2006.
+[Id. at 135-73].
+The Plaintiff also made inquiries during this time period to a woman who identified herself as "Brenda", and who the Plaintiff understood to be employed in the Circuit Clerk's office or Circuit Court of Warren County, Mississippi.
 Among other dates, the Plaintiff made such inquiries by telephone between May 19, 2006 and July 10, 2006.
-[Id.
-At 182-83].
+[Id.].
 Further, the Plaintiff made further inquiries between May 19, 2006 and February 2, 2007, including August 25, August 29, November 10, December 14 and late January, 2007.
-[Id.
-At 183].
+[Id.].
 On each occasion, the Plaintiff was told that no order had come down on the Supreme Court mandate.
 [Id.].

 According to the Affidavits, at all relevant times, mail that reached the Plaintiff's counsel was opened, date-stamped, recorded, scanned for electronic storage and disseminated to all attorneys regardless of the case each morning.
-[Id.
-At 183].
+[Id.].
 All attorneys and staff were aware from May 18, 2006 forward that the Plaintiff was awaiting the order of dismissal carrying out the mandate, and the mail was checked each day to see whether such order or notice of entry thereof had been sent to Plaintiff's counsel.
 [Id.]
 Plaintiff's counsel did not ever receive any indication or copy of the signed order of dismissal from either the clerk's office in Claiborne County or Warren County, the Judge, or opposing counsel.
-[Id.
-At 183, 185-86].
+[Id.].
 Further, even after inquiries with the Court, neither the Plaintiff's counsel nor their attorneys learned of the rendition or entry of an order of dismissal until the Defendants filed motions to dismiss the newly filed actions concerning Via and Rigdon with a copy of an order attached as an exhibit.
 The docket entries in the original action did not reflect that the clerk's office ever made any attempt to send notice of entry of the order to any of the parties as required by Rule 77 or make diligent efforts as required under Uniform Circuit and County Court Rule 11.05 to assure that notice had been given to the parties.